Myoth13/Myoth13/README.md

 - 👋 Hi, I’m Anna
-- 👀 I’m passionate about Data Science and Bayesian Statistics
+- 💞️ I’m passionate about Data Science and Bayesian Statistics
 - 🌱 I’m currently learning python and R
-- 💞️ I’m looking to collaborate on any research projects
+- 👀 I’m looking to collaborate on any research projects
-- 📫 myoth13 (gmail), @Myothmyoth (telegram0
+- 📫 myoth13 (gmail), @Myothmyoth (telegram)

 <!---